dev5-devstroop/rVPNSE/docs/03-integration/mobile/android.md

 # Android Integration Guide

-Integrate RVPNSEust into Android applications using Kotlin/Java and the VpnService framework.
+Integrate rVPNSEust into Android applications using Kotlin/Java and the VpnService framework.

 ## 📋 Prerequisites

 - **Android Studio** with API level 21+ (Android 5.0+)
 - **NDK** for native library integration
-- **RVPNSEust static library** built for Android targets
+- **rVPNSEust static library** built for Android targets
 - **VPN permissions** in your app manifest

 ## 🛠️ Step 1: Build for Android